-What is a Cardiac Catheterization?
+What is a cardiac catheterization?

-Cardiac catheterization is a minimally invasive procedure that use flexible, hollow tubes (catheters) to access the heart and blood vessels.
-In a cardiac catheterization (heart catheterization), an interventional cardiologist places a catheter through a blood vessel in your wrist or groin and uses imaging to guide it to the blood vessels in your heart.
-We may use cardiac catheterization to diagnose problems with your heart muscle, blood vessels or valves.
+Cardiac catheterization is a minimally invasive procedure that uses flexible, hollow tubes (catheters) to access the heart and blood vessels.
+In cardiac catheterization (heart catheterization), an interventional cardiologist places a catheter through a blood vessel in your wrist or groin and uses imaging to guide it to the blood vessels in your heart.
+We may use cardiac catheterization to diagnose problems with your heart muscle, blood vessels, or valves.
 This technology can help us learn more about your heart structure and function, including:

 - Whether blood clots are blocking blood vessels in the heart